I Ching and Feng Shui

 Clear Space Feng Shui I Ching

 The eight initial trigrams later developed into 64 hexagrams, which are sets of six lines expressing the yin and yang nature of any energy, be it an event, a person, or an intended action.
 The Yang energy is represented by solid, unbroken lines and the Yin is shown in lines with an opening in the middle.
+Through deciphering this “binary code” of Yin and Yang, wonderful life guidance arises when it is most needed.

 I CHING SUMMARY